 What Is Factor V Leiden?

-Factor V Leiden (FVL) is a change in your genes that keeps your body’s blood-clotting process from working right.
+Factor V Leiden (FVL) is a change in your genes that affects one of the clotting factors in your blood and keeps your body's blood-clotting process from working right.
 It can cause a disorder called factor V Leiden thrombophilia.

 Factor V Leiden makes it harder for your clots to break up.
 If the clots don't go away, you're more likely to have them in the veins in your legs.
 This is called deep vein thrombosis (DVT).
 You also have higher chances of getting clots that travel through your bloodstream.
 These can block the arteries in your lungs, which is called pulmonary embolism (PE).